brendanmetzger/TCIAF/README.md

 - issue
 - participant

-The above list of pointers represents a relationship between two tokens.
-A 'person' token can point to a 'published' token, using the pointer type 'producer'.
-Confusion could arise, because a 'published' token could point to a 'person' token under the same criteria - and the document parser would validate that.
-However, to keep things organized, try to follow tho protocol '**type** of pointer' *of* '**token** identity'.
+The above list of edges represents a relationship between two vertices.
+A 'person' vertex can have a child edge pointing to a 'published' vertex, using the edge type 'producer'.
+Confusion could arise, because a 'published' vertex could have a child edge pointing to a 'person' vertex as well (and that might even be warranted sometimes).
+However, to keep things generally organized, try to follow tho protocol '**type** of edge' *of* '**vertex** identity'.
 IE. *Curator of event*, *Staff of Organization*, *Winner of Competition*.
+Could sometimes be easier to think of as 'belongs to', but any label as such will not apply to all edge cases.

 From the previous example, you can describe a great deal based on context, without the cumbersome schema of a database.
 The role of sponsorship is broad, and further

-- Sponsor of *Competition*
+- Sponsor (organization) of *Competition*
-- Sponsor of *Event*
+- Sponsor (organization) of *Event*
-- Sponsor of *Conference*
-- Sponsor of *Organization* (a sponsor could be a person depending on context!)
+- Sponsor (person) of *Organization*